Report Card: Bob Condotta grades the Seahawks’ 28-21 victory vs. the 49ers in Week 4

 Lockett had just 24 yards receiving but drew a pass-interference penalty in the fourth quarter that led to a touchdown.

-Metcalf looked just fine when he had two receptions that sparked Seattle’s first scoring drive in the second quarter which he scored on a 12-yard pass.
+Metcalf looked just fine when he had two receptions that sparked Seattle’s first scoring drive in the second quarter, when he scored on a 12-yard pass.

-Metcalf, though, still needs to do a better job hanging on to some catchable passes.
+Metcalf, though, might have had a bigger day had he held on to a deep pass down the sideline from Wilson in the third quarter.

-And Freddie Swain continues to emerge as a viable third option with 20 receptions on three catches including the 13-yard scoring pass from Wilson in the third quarter.
+And Freddie Swain continues to emerge as a viable third option, with 20 yards on three catches Sunday, including the 13-yard scoring pass from Wilson in the third quarter.

 Grade: B-plus.